samjones00/docs/docs/_documentation/Authentication-and-authorization.md

   * **JWT Tokens** - Allowing users to authenticate with JWT Tokens
   * **Basic Auth** - Allowing users to authenticate with HTTP Basic Auth
   * **Digest Auth** - Allowing users to authenticate with HTTP Digest Authentication
-  * **Custom Credentials** - By inheriting CredentialsAuthProvider and providing your own Username/Password `TryAuthenticate` implementation
+  * **Custom Credentials** - Inheriting CredentialsAuthProvider and providing your own Username/Password impl
   * **AspNetWindowsAuthProvider** - Allowing users to authenticate with Windows Authentication

 ### OAuth Providers